Zapnoty — OTP — confirmation codes

 }

-OTP limits: max 5 verification attempts, 5-minute code TTL, 1 active code per subscriber.
+OTP limits: 3 verification attempts by default (range 1–10), 5-minute code TTL, 1 active code per (subscriber, purpose) pair.

 POST /v1/otp/request — OTP for non-subscribers